harleyzhang1030/WindowsProtocolTestSuites/TestSuites/RDP/Client/docs/RDP_ClientUserGuide.md

   1. For domain environments, join all computers to the domain of the **DC computer**.

-  2. Disable active firewalls on all computers as described in [Verify Test Environment Connectivity] (#verify-test-environment-connectivity) from the Driver Computer.
+  2. Disable active firewalls on all computers as described in [Verify Test Environment Connectivity](#verify-test-environment-connectivity) from the Driver Computer.

   3. To configure the **SUT computer**, perform the following steps: